Oath Keepers leader Stewart Rhodes sentenced to 18 years in prison for plot to keep Trump in power - KESQ

 Rhodes, who was accused of leading dozens other individuals in a coordinated plot that culminated in the January 6 siege, was also found guilty of obstructing an official proceeding and tampering with documents.

 Of those that Rhodes led, 22 have already been convicted of various federal crimes by a jury or guilty plea.
-Eight, including Rhodes’ codefendant Kelly Meggs who will be sentenced later Thursday as well, were convicted of seditious conspiracy.
+Eight, including Rhodes’ codefendant Meggs, were convicted of seditious conspiracy.

 Rhodes repeats false allegations about 2020 election